 If you have thrombocytopenia, try to:

 - Avoid activities that could cause injury.
 Ask your doctor which activities are safe for you.
-Contact sports, such as boxing and football, carry a high risk of injury.
-Other sports that your doctor may ask you to refrain from include horseback riding and downhill skiing.
+Contact sports, such as boxing, martial arts and football, carry a high risk of injury.

 - Drink alcohol in moderation, if at all.
 Alcohol slows the production of platelets in your body.
 Ask your doctor whether it's OK for you to drink alcohol.

 - Use caution with over-the-counter medications.
 Over-the-counter pain medications, such as aspirin and ibuprofen (Advil, Motrin IB, others) can impair platelet function.

 - Thrombocytopenia and platelet dysfunction.
 The Merck Manual Professional Edition. http://www.merckmanuals.com.
 Accessed Feb.
 20, 2015.